Complete Tennessee Caves Guide

 Roy Acuff, a big name in country music, purchased the cave in 1948.
 He would hold dances and Grand Ole Opry style shows at the cave.

-Dunbar cave tours are offered seasonally and require a reservation that can be made on their website.
+Dunbar cave tours are offered seasonally and require a reservation, which can be made on their website.

 Children 4 and under are not allowed.